shariq/firebase-python/README.md

 Supports streaming data.

 Requires `requests` and `sseclient`, which are on pip.
 If you don't know what that is, don't worry; just run `./setup.sh`.
+Made for Python 2.7.

 First create a Firebase here:
 https://www.firebase.com/signup/